SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA it_ref_4 TYPE TABLE OF REF TO data.

-"Such a table can hold any data type it_ref_4 = VALUE #( ( NEW i( 3 ) ) "Elementary type
+"Such a table can hold a reference to any data type it_ref_4 = VALUE #( ( NEW i( 3 ) ) "Elementary type
                     ( NEW string( `hello` ) ) "Elementary type
                     ( NEW zdemo_abap_flsch( carrid = 'XY' connid = '1234' ) ) "Structured type